3 Vietnamese Street Food Dishes Not to Miss

 Pho ga (rice noodle soup with chicken)

-Often considered the national dish of modern-day Vietnam, phở (pronounced like the English word “sun” without the “n”) is a delicious soup made with a tasty broth, rice noodles somewhat similar in shape and size to linguine (but with a different taste, made with rice, rather than wheat), onion, basil, and a few other herbs.
+Rice noodles somewhat similar in shape and size to linguine (but with a different taste, made with rice, rather than wheat), onion, basil, and a few other herbs round out the makings of this delicious soup.
 You can order it with either beef or chicken.

 Phở as a Street Food